 The interactive displays and compelling exhibitions encourage visitors of all ages to engage with the famine story.

 A tour of Strokestown Park’s Georgian Palladian House offers intriguing clues to the Irish experience in centuries past for people living vastly different lives.

 Soak in the atmosphere of a house where generations of gentry left their influence.
 Visit the galleried kitchen to sense what life was like for the staff downstairs.
 Explore the charming nursery and the school room, before heading outdoors to enjoy the gardens and explore Strokestown Park’s woodlands.

 Refresh your senses and exercise your imagination in Strokestown Park’s 6-acre walled gardens and its lush mature woodlands.

 Take time to wander at a relaxed pace and soak in the serenity of rural Roscommon.
-A rich variety of outdoor spaces await you, from colourful pleasure gardens and abundant fruit and vegetable gardens, to Strokestown Park’s woods where there’s space for contemplation, as well as opportunities for adventure on our family-friendly woodland trails.
+A rich variety of outdoor spaces await you, including colourful pleasure gardens and abundant fruit and vegetable gardens.
+Strokestown Park’s woods offers space for contemplation, as well as opportunities for adventure on our family-friendly woodland trails.

 Book Your Visit Now